BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints

-Several works have focused on systematically characterizing these attacks.
-For instance, \cite{greshake2023not} demonstrate how hidden instructions can be inserted into external content to trigger unexpected and potentially harmful model behavior.
-A detailed taxonomy is provided to map out potential vulnerabilities in systems that incorporate untrusted external content.
-Other works \citep{wei2023jailbroken, zou2023universaltransferableadversarialattacks, zhang2024effective, deng2023masterkey, huang2024catastrophic, liu2024autodan, shen2024doanything, deng2024multilingual, chao2025jailbreaking} further contribute to our understanding by exploring a variety of prompt injection scenarios.
-In addition, ~\cite{Yang2024SOS} propose \texttt{SOS}, a training-time \say{soft prompt} attack that implants backdoors into open-source LLMs.
+{\textbf{Attacks.}} Several works have focused on systematically characterizing prompt injection attacks.
+For instance, \cite{greshake2023not} demonstrate how hidden instructions can be inserted into external content to trigger harmful model behaviors.
+Other works~\cite{wei2023jailbroken, zou2023universaltransferableadversarialattacks, zhang2024effective, deng2023masterkey, huang2024catastrophic, liu2024autodan, shen2024doanything, deng2024multilingual, chao2025jailbreaking} further contribute to our understanding by exploring a variety of prompt injection scenarios.
+In addition,~\cite{Yang2024SOS} propose \texttt{SOS}, a training-time \say{soft prompt} attack that implants backdoors into open-source LLMs.
 The LLM behaves normally, until a trigger token activates malicious behaviors like jailbreaks, prompt stealing, or output manipulation.
-In contrast, ~\cite{russinovich2025greatwritearticlethat} introduce \texttt{Crescendo}, an inference-time jailbreak attack that unfolds over multiple dialogue turns.
-Unlike single-turn prompt injections, \texttt{Crescendo} begins with a benign query and gradually steering the model toward generating restricted content, thereby incrementally eroding the model’s safety alignment.
-Supporting this observation, ~\cite{bullwinkel2025representation} performs an in-depth analysis of such multi-turn jailbreak attacks and show why defenses designed for single-turn interactions, like circuit breakers \citep{zou2024improving}, may be insufficient.
-By examining internal model representations, \cite{bullwinkel2025representation} shows that multi-turn prompts can gradually reframe harmful outputs as safe, effectively evading safeguards designed for single-turn interactions. ~\citet{yi2025benchmarking} propose \texttt{BIPIA}, a framework to evaluate indirect prompt injection attacks.
-Their work systematically assesses the risks posed by malicious instructions embedded in third-party content and introduces two defense paradigms: one based on prompt engineering and in-context strategies in a black-box setting, and another using adversarial training with special tokens in a white-box setting.
-Finally, ~\cite{abdelnabi2025llmail} introduces a realistic testbed for indirect prompt injection attacks targeting an LLM-based email assistant.
-In this challenge, attackers craft emails that must evade multiple defenses, such spotlighting, classifier-based filters (Prompt Shield), LLM-as-Judge, and TaskTracker to trigger unauthorized tool calls (e.g., sending an email).
-Conducted as a black-box competition study highlights the challenges of distinguishing injected malicious instructions from benign data.
-Collectively, these studies provide a comprehensive overview of the diverse strategies employed to exploit prompt injection attacks, underscoring the ongoing need for robust security measures in LLM-integrated applications and services.
+In contrast,~\cite{russinovich2025greatwritearticlethat} introduce \texttt{Crescendo}, an inference-time jailbreak attack that unfolds over multiple dialogue turns.
+Supporting this observation,~\cite{bullwinkel2025representation} performs an in-depth analysis of such multi-turn jailbreak attacks and show why defenses designed for single-turn interactions, like circuit breakers \cite{zou2024improving}, may be insufficient.
+By examining internal model representations,~\cite{bullwinkel2025representation} shows that multi-turn prompts can gradually reframe harmful outputs as safe, effectively evading safeguards designed for single-turn interactions. \texttt{BIPIA}~\cite{yi2025benchmarking} systematically assesses the risks posed by malicious instructions embedded in third-party content and introduces two defense paradigms: one based on prompt engineering and in-context strategies in a black-box setting, and another using adversarial training with special tokens in a white-box setting.
+Finally,~\cite{abdelnabi2025llmail} introduces a realistic testbed for indirect prompt injection attacks targeting an LLM-based email assistant.
+Collectively, these studies~\cite{greshake2023not, wei2023jailbroken, zou2023universaltransferableadversarialattacks, zhang2024effective, deng2023masterkey, huang2024catastrophic, liu2024autodan, shen2024doanything, deng2024multilingual, chao2025jailbreaking, Yang2024SOS, russinovich2025greatwritearticlethat, bullwinkel2025representation, yi2025benchmarking, abdelnabi2025llmail} provide a comprehensive overview of the diverse strategies employed to exploit prompt injection attacks, underscoring the ongoing need for robust security measures in LLM-integrated applications and services.